Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: Method

+\begin{remark} Newton's polynomial bound $\bar{u}_f^{k+1}(x; \bftau_{1:m})$, defined in \eqref{eq:int-error}, provides the worst-case bound as defined in $\eqref{eq:prob-form}$, when the true function class $\calF$ consist of all $k+1$-order Lipschitz continuous function, the hypothesis class $\calH$ is the class of splines and $\epsilon_\text{max}=0$.
+Additionally, the bound is distance-aware with a distance that is proportional to the geometric mean of the distances to the (k+1)-nearby knots, $d(x, \calX_\calD) \defeq \prod_{i=1}^{k+1}\left|x-\tau_i^{(j)}\right|$.
+In Appendix~\ref{ptf:thm-error-kan-layer}, we provide the proof that Newton's polynomial is distance-aware. \end{remark}

+\begin{remark} This higher-order error bound can be loose when the test point is far away from the knots.
+To address this, we consider the minimum of the trivial bound \eqref{eq:trivial-bound} and Newton’s polynomial error bound as interpolation error, $\bar{u}_f(x; \bftau_{1:m}) = \min \, \{\bar{u}_f^{\ell}(x; \bftau_{1:m}), \bar{u}_f^{k+1}(x; \bftau_{1:m})\}$.
+Also, if the local Lipschitz constant is known rather than a global Lipschitz constant, it can provide a tighter bound. \end{remark}

-We use the error bound for Newton’s polynomial as the basis of our analysis because it gives tight distance-aware bounds.
-The interpolation error, as defined by Thm.~\ref{thm:poly-interp-bound}, assumes zero error at the knots.
-Under various conditions, for example in the presence of noise, zero error at knots is not possible.
-The next Lemma provides an error bound for any spline approximation with non-zero error at the knots.
+As discussed in Section~\ref{sec:back}, we have selected to use the error bound for Newton's polynomial as the basis of our analysis, because it offers a tight and distance-aware bound for piecewise polynomials, the building block of \acp{SNN}.
+The interpolation error in Theorem~\ref{thm:poly-interp-bound} assumes zero error at the knots, which is not typically possible in many conditions, such as when data is noisy, when there are fewer knots than data points, or when we require the piecewise polynomial to be smooth.
+In the next Lemma, we provide an error bound for any spline approximation that has non-zero error at the knots.